Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Key Takeaways

-This guide walks you through the core types of group insurance available today, the key factors to weigh when comparing them, and how a newer alternative, the Individual Coverage Health Reimbursement Arrangement (ICHRA), fits into the picture alongside traditional group plans.
+This guide walks you through the core types of group health insurance available today, the key factors to weigh when comparing them, and how a newer alternative, the Individual Coverage Health Reimbursement Arrangement (ICHRA), fits into the picture alongside traditional group plans.

-Group insurance refers to health coverage that an employer arranges and offers to its employees as part of a benefits package.
+Group health insurance refers to health coverage that an employer arranges and offers to its employees as part of a benefits package.
 Under a group plan model, the employer selects one or more insurance plans, negotiates with carriers, and then offers those plans to eligible employees during open enrollment.
 The cost of premiums is typically shared between the employer and the employee, with the employer covering a significant portion.

-The Main Types of Group Health Insurance
+The Main Types of Small Business Group Health Insurance Plans

 Fully Insured Plans

 Fully insured plans are the traditional model most employers are familiar with.
 In this arrangement, the employer selects a plan from an insurance carrier, pays a fixed monthly premium, and the insurer assumes the financial risk for covering employee claims.
-The employer knows exactly what the plan costs each month, which makes budgeting straightforward.
+The employer knows exactly what the group health insurance plan costs each month, which makes budgeting straightforward.

 Who are Fully Insured Plans Best For?